martyn82/handbook/docs/_pages/tactics/performance/management/increase-available-resources.md

 top: tactics
 parent: tactics-performance-management
 grandparent: tactics-performance
+excerpt: Faster processors, additional processors, additional memory, and faster networks all have the potential for reducing latency.
 ---

 Faster processors, additional processors, additional memory, and faster networks all have the potential for reducing latency.
 Cost is usually a consideration